YimMenu/YimMenu/README.md

  - Custom [settings](src/core/globals.hpp) with deep compare if changes were made include auto saving
  - Clear and well structured source code
  - Includes a thread pool to queue tasks that shouldn't block the game thread, very similar to fiber pool
- - Updated natives.hpp from https://nativedb.spyral.dev (We do not use fivem natives currently)
+ - Updated natives.hpp from https://nativedb.spyral.dev
  - ReClass.NET structures implemented, accessible from a global called g_local_player defined in `common.hpp`

 ## Contributing